Al Gore: Harvard

+Military service and early career (1969–1976)

 Military service

 When Gore graduated in 1969, he immediately became eligible for the military draft.
-His father, a vocal anti Vietnam War critic, was facing re-election in 1970.
+His father, a vocal anti-Vietnam War critic, was facing re-election in 1970.
 Gore eventually decided that enlisting in the Army would be the best course between serving his country, his personal values and interests.
 Although nearly all of his Harvard classmates avoided the draft and service in Vietnam, Gore believed if he found a way around military service, he would be handing an issue to his father's Republican opponent.
 According to Gore's Senate biography, "He appeared in uniform in his father's campaign commercials, one of which ended with his father advising: 'Son, always love your country'."
 Despite this, Gore Sr. lost the election to an opponent who vastly out-fundraised him.
 This opponent was later found by the Watergate commission to have accepted illegal money from Nixon's operatives.

 Gore has said that his other reason for enlisting was that he did not want someone with fewer options than he to go in his place.
 Actor Tommy Lee Jones, a former college housemate, recalled Gore saying that "if he found a fancy way of not going, someone else would have to go in his place".
-His Harvard advisor, Richard Neustadt, also stated that Gore decided, "that he would have to go as an enlisted man because, he said, 'In Tennessee, that's what most people have to do.' " In addition, Michael Roche, Gore's editor for The Castle Courier, stated that "anybody who knew Al Gore in Vietnam knows he could have sat on his butt and he didn't."
+His Harvard advisor, Richard Neustadt, also stated that Gore decided, "that he would have to go as an enlisted man because, he said, 'In Tennessee, that's what most people have to do.'"
+In addition, Michael Roche, Gore's editor for The Castle Courier, stated that "anybody who knew Al Gore in Vietnam knows he could have sat on his butt and he didn't."

 After enlisting in August 1969, Gore returned to the anti war Harvard campus in his military uniform to say goodbye to his adviser and was "jeered" at by students.
 He later said he was astonished by the "emotional field of negativity and disapproval and piercing glances that ... certainly felt like real hatred".

 Gore had basic training at Fort Dix from August to October, and then was assigned to be a journalist at Fort Rucker, Alabama.
 In April 1970, he was named Rucker's "Soldier of the Month".

 His orders to be sent to Vietnam were "held up" for some time and the Gore family suspected that this was due to a fear by the Nixon administration that if something happened to him, his father would gain sympathy votes.
-He was finally shipped to Vietnam on January 2, 1971, after his father had lost his seat in the Senate during the 1970 Senate election, becoming one "of only about a dozen of the 1,115 Harvard graduates in the Class of '69 who went to Vietnam".
+He was finally shipped to Vietnam on January 2, 1971, after his father had lost his seat in the Senate during the 1970 Senate election, becoming one "of only about a dozen of the 1,115 Harvard graduates in the [all-male] Class of '69 who went to Vietnam".
 Gore was stationed with the 20th Engineer Brigade in Biên Hòa and was a journalist with The Castle Courier.
 He received an honorable discharge from the Army in May 1971.